proxyrunner/pr-networks/README.md

 Hello!
 This respository consists of my labbing and research.
 Please reuse and execute any of these labs exclusively at your own risk.
 Thank you.

-I've have a private replication of content that I develop on first, then slowly release here in an appropriate manner.
+I have a private repo of content that I develop on first, then slowly release to this repo in an appropriate manner.

 ## Network Security